scala-network/Lets-Tip-Me/README.md

 This program can exclusively be used on the Torque (XTC) blockchain <https://github.com/contribute-torque>.

+To support the Torque Blockchain, any other use over another blockchain is not allowed at this time.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or